How To Deal With Reoccuring UTI's

 However, in other cases, it may be unclear and there may be other reasons you’re at a higher risk of getting reoccurring UTIs.

-It could be genetic
+it could be genetic

 The truth is, some women are just more prone to contracting UTIs.
 If other women in your family also suffer from reoccurring UTIs, there’s a high likelihood that it could be genetic!